-This new scheme called Bag2Bag is part of a collection service run by Veolia, Southwark Council’s waste management provider.
+New scheme, called Bag2Bag, part of a collection service run by Veolia

 Eight billion plastic bags are disposed of in England every year which poses an environmental challenge.
 By reusing the plastic material to make new plastic sacks Veolia is closing the loop on precious resources that can be saved.